Extend the random-walk shielding-potential viscosity model to hot temperature regime: Abstract

 \section{Abstract}

 \textbf{ABSTRACT: } The transport properties of matter have been widely investigated.
 In particular, shear viscosity over a wide parameter space is crucial for various applications, such as designing inertial confinement fusion (ICF) targets and determining the Rayleigh-Taylor instability.
-In this work, an extended random-walk shielding-potential viscosity model (RWSP-VM) [Phys.
-Rev. E 106, 014142] based on the statistics of random-walk ions and the Debye shielding effect is proposed to elevate the temperature limit of RWSP-VM in evaluating the shear viscosity of metals.
-In the extended model, we reconsider the collision diameter that is introduced by hard-sphere concept, hence, it is applicable in both warm and hot temperature regions ($10^1-10^7$ eV) rather than the warm temperature region ($10^1-10^2$ eV) in which RWSP-VM is applicable.
-The results of Be, Al, Fe, and U show that the extended model provides a systematic way to calculate the shear viscosity of arbitrary metals at the densities from about 0.1 to 10 times the normal density (the density at room temperature and 1 standard atmosphere).
-This work will help to develop viscosity model in wide region when combined with our previous low temperature viscosity model [AIP Adv.
+In this work, an extended random-walk shielding-potential viscosity model (ext-RWSP-VM) based on the statistics of random-walk ions and the Debye shielding effect is proposed to elevate the temperature limit of RWSP-VM [Phys.
+Rev. E 106, 014142] in evaluating the shear viscosity of one component plasma.
+In the extended model, we reconsider the collision distance that is introduced by hard-sphere concept, hence, it is applicable in wide temperature regime rather than a narrower one in which RWSP-VM is applicable.
+The results of H, C, Al, Fe, Ge, W, and U show that the extended model provides a systematic way to calculate the shear viscosity of arbitrary one component plasma at the densities from about 0.1 to 10 times the normal density (the density at room temperature and 1 standard atmosphere).
+This work will help to develop viscosity model in wide regime when combined with our previous low temperature viscosity model [AIP Adv.
 11, 015043].